A shortcut through the macroscopic fluctuation theory: a generalised Fick law: Macroscopic fluctuation theory

-where $\moy{\cdot}_\eta$ denotes the average over the Gaussian white noise $\eta$, and the Dirac delta functions impose that Eqs.~(\ref{eq:ConsEq},\ref{eq:CurrentNoise}) are satisfied at all points in space and time.
+where $\moy{\cdot}_\eta$ denotes the average over the Gaussian white noise $\eta$, and the Dirac delta functions impose that Eqs.~(\ref{eq:ConsEq},\ref{eq:CurrentNoise}) are satisfied at all points in space and time, as denoted by the product over $x$ and $t$.
 The symbol $\propto$ indicates that the two expressions are equal up to constant prefactors which will be irrelevant.
 The average over the noise can be performed by first writing the second delta function as an integral,

 Inserting the expression of the distribution of the noise, we get

 The integral over $\eta$ is Gaussian, so it can be performed explicitly to yield

 The remaining integral is also Gaussian, hence we obtain,